rhyanvargas/8p3p-lms-nextjs/context/general.md

 3. IF THE FILE DOESN'T ALREADY EXIST, GIVE THE STEPS TO GENERATE THE FILES.
 4. COMMENT ON EVERY PIECE OF CODE THAT CAN HELP IMPROVE CODE QUALITY THAT EXPLAINS WHAT THE LINE DOES

-# MOCK DATA BEST PRACTICES
+# DATA ORGANIZATION BEST PRACTICES

 ## Organization Structure
 - **Centralized Location**: `src/lib/mock-data.ts` - keeps all mock data in one place